-It isn?t only the energy patch that is suffering under the brutal burden of the prolonged slump in crude.
-Canada?s banks are also feeling the pressure from weak oil prices.
+It isn’t only the energy patch that is suffering under the brutal burden of the prolonged slump in crude.
+Canada’s banks are also feeling the pressure from weak oil prices.
 This has many analysts concerned that it could have a considerable impact on their capital with the potential to force the most vulnerable to trim their dividends in order to shore up their balance sheets and conserve capital.
+Now what?
+The Canadian banks with the greatest exposure by dollar value are Bank of Nova Scotia (TSX:BNS)(NYSE:BNS), Royal Bank of Canada (TSX:RY)(NYSE:RY) and Bank of Montreal (TSX:BMO)(NYSE:BMO).
+They have drawn commitments…

 To keep reading, enter your email address or login below.